 Wellington High School

 Welcome to the website of New Zealand's Young Scientists' Tournament.
 Due to the covid-19 pandemic this year's tournament was unable to go ahead.
-The 2021 NZYST will be announced in September 2020.
+The 2021 NZYST has been arranged for April 2021 at Wellington High School.
+An alternative online tournament will replace the in-person tournament if NZ's Covid 19 alert level prevents teams gathering in Wellington.

 Follow the links to discover what it means to compete in a Young Scientists' Tournament, experience a Science Fight and learn about the global IYNT competitions that doing well in the NZYST would enable you to become a part of.